Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Introduction

 Geodesics on this manifold are approximated using a custom-made graph structure over the patch-space.
-This graph structure is made in two steps: 1) we represent all the patches as vertices, 2) for a given neighborhood parameter, we search that many nearest neighbor patches for each patch and join each pair of neighbors with an edge having the weight equal to the Euclidean distance between them.
+This graph structure is made in two steps: 1) we represent all the patches as vertices, 2) for a given neighborhood parameter $\delta$, we search $\delta$ many nearest neighbor patches for each patch and join each pair of neighbors with an edge having the weight equal to the Euclidean distance between them.
 This neighborhood search constructs a graph structure on the dataset where each point is treated as a vertex.
 This graph structure closely mimics the geometry of the manifold hidden in the patch-space.
 Then, we compute the shortest path distance between each pair of vertices as an approximation to its geodesic and construct the geodesic distance matrix.
-The geodesic distance matrix is transformed into its Gramian matrix by double centering.
+Since nearby points on this manifold represent similar patches of the image regardless of their physical location in the image, geodesic distances encode similarity between patches.
+Thus, this graph structure approximating geodesic distances is similar to the 3D stacking of the similar patches in BM3D.
+The advantage of using geodesic distance over the trivial Euclidean distance as a proximity for the manifold distance is that the geodesic distance is nonlinear whereas Euclidean distance is linear.
+Nonlinear proximity of a manifold mimics the manifold closely so that it helps capturing the true geometry of the manifold underlying the image patch-space.
+Thus, the adoption of the geodesic distance over the adoption of Euclidian distance ensures better quality of the denoised images that retains essential image features.